 - Aggregate shock μ_0 : This term captures other factors that reduced lending after the crisis, independently of informational frictions.
 It accounts for the financial turmoil that affected all lenders equally, as well as demand shocks for end products that affected all firms.
 It also captures other types of aggregate shocks to lending, such as "uncertainty" shocks or events in other lending markets.
 This term ensures that counterfactual lending is calibrated properly to the new period: total lending can be much lower than before the shock to the banking sector.
-Moreover, the fact that it captures both aggregate demand and supply shock is not a problem as this paper focuses on a reallocation friction, i.e. whether bank-specific shocks have aggregate effects because of the information gap. - Bank-specific shock δ^b : This term captures the credit reallocation problem: Beyond the aggregate shock μ_0 , some lenders were more affected than others.
-The key question is whether borrowers that saw their relationship end were able to reallocate towards new, relatively healthier lenders.
-I follow Chodorow-Reich (2014) to construct δ^b as the bank's exposure to the real estate crisis, as described in Section 2.
+Moreover, the fact that it captures both aggregate demand and supply shock is not a problem as this paper focuses on a reallocation friction, that is, whether bank-specific shocks have aggregate effects because of the information gap. - Bank-specific shock δ^b : This term captures the credit reallocation problem: Beyond the aggregate shock μ_0 , some lenders were more affected than others.
+The key question is whether borrowers who saw their relationship end were able to reallocate toward new, relatively healthier lenders.
+I follow Chodorow-Reich (2014) to construct δ^b as the bank's exposure to the real estate crisis, as described in Section II.

 The timing of the model assumes two stages.
-The firm first tries to renew its existing relationship and negotiates for a new loan with its pre-crisis lender.
-If the lender instead chooses to end the relationship, the firm has the possibility of trying to form a new relationship and obtaining a loan from a new lender.23 Figure 3 illustrates the setup.
-The next section solves for the equilibrium of each stage in turn.24
+The firm first tries to renew its existing relationship and negotiates for a new loan with its precrisis lender.
+If the lender instead chooses to end the relationship, the firm has the possibility